benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 </pre>

 <p>This shows that the ASCII fast path for <tt>TrimSpace</tt> made
-ASCII-only inputs about 5 times as fast, though the "SomeNonASCII" sub-test slowed down by about 9%.</p>
+ASCII-only inputs about five times as fast, though the "SomeNonASCII" sub-test slowed down by about 9%.</p>

-<p>To diagnose where something is running slowly, you can use the built-in
+<p>To diagnose where something is running slowly, the built-in <a
-<a href="https://blog.golang.org/pprof">profiling tools</a>, such as the
+href="https://blog.golang.org/pprof">profiling tools</a> can be used, such
-<tt>-cpuprofile</tt> option when running tests.
-The built-in <tt>go tool
+as the <tt>-cpuprofile</tt> option when running tests.
+The built-in
-pprof</tt> displays profile output in a variety of formats, including <a href="http://www.brendangregg.com/flamegraphs.html">flame graphs</a>.</p>
+<tt>go&nbsp;tool&nbsp;pprof</tt> displays profile output in a variety of
+formats, including <a
+href="http://www.brendangregg.com/flamegraphs.html">flame graphs</a>.</p>

 <h4>The <tt>go test</tt> command</h4>

-<p>Go is opinionated about where you put tests (in files named
+<p>Go is opinionated about where tests should reside (in files named
-<tt>*_test.go</tt>) and how you name test functions (they must be prefixed
+<tt>*_test.go</tt>) and how test functions are named (they must be prefixed
 with <tt>Test</tt>).
-The advantage of being opinionated, however, is that the <tt>go test</tt> tool knows exactly where to look and how to run your tests.
-There's no need for a Makefile or metadata describing where your tests live &mdash; if you name your files and functions the standard way, Go already knows where to look.</p>
+The advantage of being opinionated, however, is that the <tt>go&nbsp;test</tt> tool knows exactly where to look and how to run the tests.
+There's no need for a Makefile or metadata describing where the tests live &mdash; if  files and functions are named in the standard way, Go already knows where to look.</p>

 <p>The <a href="https://golang.org/pkg/cmd/go/internal/test/"><tt>go